bjucps/cps110-thinkcspy/_sources/04-FlowControl1/InstancesAHerdofTurtles.rst

    :prefix: turtle-2-
    :start: 1

+.. index:: instance

 Instances --- A Herd of Turtles
 -------------------------------

 Just like we can have many different integers in a program, we can have many turtles.
-Each of them is an independent object and we call each one an **instance** of the Turtle type (class).
-Each instance has its own attributes and methods --- so alex might draw with a thin black pen and be at some position, while tess might be going in her own direction with a fat pink pen.
-So here is what happens when alex completes a square and tess completes her triangle:
+Each of them is an independent object and we call each one an **instance** of the Turtle class.
+Each instance has its own state, so alex might draw with a thin black pen and be at some position, while tess might be going in her own direction with a fat pink pen.

+Here is a program that creates two Turtle instances: one named ``tess``, and another named ``alex``.
+Watch alex draw a square and tess draw a triangle:

 .. activecode:: ch03_3
    :nocodelens:

-   import turtle
-   wn = turtle.Screen()             # Set up the window and its attributes wn.bgcolor("lightgreen")
+   from turtle import Screen, Turtle wn = Screen()             # Set up the window and its attributes wn.bgcolor("lightgreen")

-   tess = turtle.Turtle()           # create tess and set some attributes tess.color("hotpink")
+   tess = Turtle()           # create tess and set some attributes tess.color("hotpink") tess.pensize(5)
-   tess.pensize(5)

-   alex = turtle.Turtle()           # create alex
+   alex = Turtle()           # create alex

    tess.forward(80)                 # Let tess draw an equilateral triangle tess.left(120)